When a favorite college puts you on a waitlist, it can feel like a denial. But you might have a chance—if you can bear the suspense.

 What's a Waitlist?

-About 50 percent of four-year colleges use waitlists, which flag qualified students who might be admitted if room in the class becomes available.
-Most colleges admit some students from their waitlists after the May 1 decision deadline for admitted students.
+About 40 percent of four-year colleges use waitlists, according to a survey by the National Association of College Admission Counseling (NACAC).
+Waitlists flag qualified students who might be admitted if room in the class becomes available.
+Colleges usually admit students from their waitlists after the May 1 decision deadline for admitted students.

 Why Do Colleges Put Students Through "Waitlist Purgatory"?

 Colleges know that some students they admit will turn them down.
 If more students say "no thanks" than they expect, there may be room in the class.
 Where do they get qualified students eager to say "yes"?
 From the waitlist.

 Does Being Waitlisted Mean You Have a Chance of Getting In?